Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 We found a constant tension between product and model requirements in our interviews.
 Functional and nonfunctional product requirements set expectations for the entire product.
 Model requirements set goals and constraints for the model team, such as expected accuracy and latency, target domain, and available data.

-\textbf{Product requirements require input from the model team (}\textbf{\faGroup, \faCalendar}\textbf{). } A common theme in the interviews is that it is difficult to elicit product requirements without a good understanding of ML capabilities, which almost always requires involving the model team and performing some initial modeling when eliciting product requirements.
-Regardless of whether product requirements or model requirements are elicited first, data scientists often mentioned \emph{unrealistic expectations} of model capabilities.
+\myparagraph{Product requirements require input from the model team (\faGroup, \faCalendar).} A common theme in the interviews is that it is difficult to elicit product requirements without a good understanding of ML capabilities, which almost always requires involving the model team and performing some initial modeling when eliciting product requirements.
+Regardless of whether product requirements or model requirements are elicited first, data scientists often mentioned being faced with \emph{unrealistic expectations} about model capabilities.

-Participants interacting with clients to negotiate product requirements (which may involve members of the model team) indicate that they need to educate clients about capabilities of ML techniques to \emph{set correct expectations} (P3a, P6a, P6b, P7b, P9a, P10a, P15c, P19b, P22b, P24a).
-This need to educate customers about ML capabilities has also been raised in the literature \cite{JnkY,aFTn,We4r,FdO8,bU0N,kckt}.
+Participants that interact with clients to negotiate product requirements (which may involve members of the model team) indicate that they need to educate clients about capabilities of ML techniques to \emph{set correct expectations} (P3a, P6a, P6b, P7b, P9a, P10a, P15c, P19b, P22b, P24a).
+This need to educate customers about ML capabilities has also been raised in the literature \cite{JnkY,aFTn,We4r,FdO8,bU0N,kckt,aho}.

 For many organizations, especially in \emph{product-first trajectories}, the model team indicates similar challenges when interacting with the product team.
 If the product team does not involve the model team in negotiating product requirements, the product team may not identify what data is needed for building the model, and may commit to unrealistic requirements.
-For example, P26a shared \emph{``For this project, [the project manager] wanted to claim that we have no false positives and I was like, that's not gonna work.'' } Members of the model team report lack of ML literacy in members of the product team and project managers (P1b, P4a, P7a, P12a, P26a, P27a) and a lack of involvement (e.g., P7b: ``\emph{The [product team] decided what type of data would make sense.
+For example, P26a shared \emph{``For this project, [the project manager] wanted to claim that we have no false positives and I was like, that's not gonna work.'' } Members of the model team often report lack of ML literacy in members of the product team and project managers (P1b, P4a, P7a, P12a, P26a, P27a) and a lack of involvement (e.g., P7b: ``\emph{The [product team] decided what type of data would make sense.
 I had no say on that.''}).
 Usually the product team cannot identify product requirements alone, instead product and model teams need to interact to explore what is achievable.